-is that a true worm flow must contain all true invariants I_i of the invariant set \mathcal{I} and that, in order to have a rapid spread, the worm sends worm samples across the network.
+Unlike Hamsa, the only assumption LISABETH is based on is that a true worm flow must contain all true invariants I_i of the invariant set \mathcal{I} and that, in order to have a rapid spread, the worm sends worm samples across the network.

-As it is possible to see in Figure 2, the first operation performed on the suspicious flows pool is token extraction.
+As you can see in Figure 2, the first operation performed on suspicious flows pool is token extraction.
 In this phase we find all sequences of at least l bytes that occur in more than λ fraction of the suspicious pool.
-The constraint on sequences length is required to ignore too small tokens, while λ is used to take into account only those that occur in several flows.
+The constraint on sequences length is required to ignore too small tokens, while λ is used to take into account only those that occur in a lot of flows.